Bitcoin Price - BTC Price Index & Live Chart

 In September 2017, Bitcoin was dealt a severe blow.
 Market prices fell by 16.72% when the Chinese government announced that they planned to shut down domestic digital currency exchanges.
 This created uncertainty that reflected negatively across the entire crypto sphere, leaving many investors worried about the projected longevity of the leading cryptocurrency.
 This key event demonstrated how government interference in the decentralized system could heavily influence prices.

-2020 has recently seen an increase in the amount of institutional interest in Bitcoin.
+2020 saw an increase in the amount of institutional interest in Bitcoin.
 A prominent hedge fund manager named Paul Tudor Jones admitted that one of his hedge funds holds a small percentage of Bitcoin.
 This news that documented a renowned investor's public support and praise of Bitcoin helped project BTC's price into the $10,000 zone.
 Therefore, positively affecting the price of the coin on the market.